ralfbecher/env-cipher/README.md

 # env-cipher

-Env-cipher is a module that reads encrypted environment variables with a certain suffix (default: `_CIPHER`) from `process.env` and decrypts it.
+Env-cipher is a module that reads encrypted environment variables with a specific suffix (default: `_CIPHER`) from `process.env` and decrypts it.
 The result can then be stored back into `process.env` and used in a node.js app as usual.

-It also has a CLI to create a `.env-cipher` file with encrypted variable values, additionally a `.env-cipher.yaml` file is created for environment usage in docker or kubernetes context.
+It also has a CLI to create a `.env-cipher` file with encrypted variable values.
+Additionally, a `.env-cipher.yaml` file is created for environment usage in the Docker or Kubernetes context.

 The idea behind is to only use encrypted settings in deployment files or secrets or cloud vaults.
-A secret file (eg. a certificate) can be used to encrypt the values during development or CI/CD.
-For decryption the secret file can be placed inside the node.js docker container (in best case use a distroless image!) to process the decryption.
+A secret file (e.g. a certificate) can be used to encrypt the values during development or CI/CD.
+For decryption, the secret file can be placed inside the node.js docker container (in best case use a distroless image!) to process the decryption.

 ## Usage